 Underwater Pics

-I just took some pictures off of my sister's underwater camera and decided to post a few of them for all of you to check out.
+I just took some pictures off of my sister's underwater camera and decided to post a few of them

 - This is me getting a little closer to a spotted eagle ray about 30 feet under the surface